Cooperative Extension System (United States): Structure and organization

 CES operates as a partnership between federal, state, and local agencies.
 Each level of leadership performs unique functions that are essential to the overall operation of CES.

 Federal oversight is provided by the National Institute of Food and Agriculture under the United States Department of Agriculture.
 NIFA is responsible for supporting national-level programming, administering formula-based funding, and ensuring compliance with federal regulations.

 At the state level, each state's land-grant university (or multiple universities if applicable) oversees the state Extension administration.
 State Extension leaders and Extension specialists translate campus-based research into curricula, develop statewide programs, provide technical expertise, and support county Extension offices.
 States also provide substantial funding to Extension programs and establish statewide priorities.

 Local programming is overseen by city or county governments, and implemented by county Extension offices, Extension agents, and volunteers.
 Local offices are responsible for identifying and responding to the unique needs of local communities.
 Local Extension programming may include 4-H clubs, farm and business outreach, family and consumer science programs, and community development activities.

+Beyond the administrative structure, CES serve as a bridge between university research and everyday community needs, helping people apply practical, science based solutions in Agriculture, youth development, health and family-life.